Kneipp Therapy Training for Holistic Practitioners

 What does the cost of the class pay for?

-All of your lodging and meals, once you reach Bad Worishofen Germany, as well as all of the tours, and instruction.
+All of your lodging in the historic Sebastianeum and meals (one student in 2017 said “I expected the instruction to be wonderful, but had no idea the food would be sooo good!”), once you reach Bad Worishofen Germany, as well as all of the tours, morning treatments and instruction at the Kneipp School.
 The transportation between your home and the Sebastianeum in Bad Worishofen is not included.

 What airport is best to fly into?